carbon-language/carbon-lang/clang/README.txt

-   libsupport  - Basic support library, reused from LLVM. libsystem   - System abstraction library, reused from LLVM. libbasic    - Diagnostics, Tokens, Locations, SourceBuffer abstraction,
+   libsupport  - Basic support library, reused from LLVM. libsystem   - System abstraction library, reused from LLVM. libbasic    - Diagnostics, SourceLocations, SourceBuffer abstraction,
-                 file system caching for read source files. liblex      - C/C++/ObjC lexing and preprocessing. libparse    - C99 (for now), eventually ObjC + C90 parsing as well.
-This library invokes coarse-grained 'Actions' provided by the client to do stuff (great idea shamelessly stolen from Devkit by snaroff).
-C++ can be added, but not a high priority. libast      - Provides a set of parser actions to build a standardized AST for programs.
-AST can be built in two forms: streamlined and 'complete' mode, which captures *full* location info for every token in the AST. libast2llvm - [Planned] Lower the AST to LLVM IR for optimization & codegen. clang       - An example client of the libraries at various levels.
+                 file system caching for input source files. liblex      - C/C++/ObjC lexing and preprocessing, identifier hash table, pragma handling, tokens, and macros. libparse    - C99 (for now) parsing and local semantic analysis.
+This library invokes coarse-grained 'Actions' provided by the client to do stuff (great idea shamelessly stolen from Devkit).
+ObjC/C90 need to be added soon, K&R C and C++ can be added in the future, but are not a high priority. libast      - Provides a set of parser actions to build a standardized AST for programs.
+AST can be built in two forms: streamlined and 'complete' mode, which captures *full* location info for every token in the AST.
+AST's are 'streamed' out a top-level declaration at a time, allowing clients to use decl-at-a-time processing, build up entire translation units, or even build 'whole program' ASTs depending on how the use the APIs. libast2llvm - [Planned] Lower the AST to LLVM IR for optimization & codegen. clang       - An example client of the libraries at various levels.